ad1269/cs104/career-info.md

 -  Recommendations from Students: [CodeSignal](https://codesignal.com/), [CodeWars](https://www.codewars.com/)
 -  [InterviewCake](https://interviewcake.com): Sign up for the free weekly emails, don't pay!

-### Mock Interviews with CS104 Google TAs
+### Mock Interviews with Google Career Coaches
 You can sign up for mock interviews with one of the Google TAs.
-Click on one of the empty appointment slots and click save to book it.
-You will need to book at least an hour for a mock interview.
-You may as many interviews as you'd like for the remainder of the semester, just please book with a new person each time (as each interviewer likely has only one question they ask).
+Please use the links in this [doc](https://drive.google.com/file/d/15mT8BlysaEapHg0Ibl1-iXaXp8-1HBUT/view?usp=drive_link) to schedule mock interviews.
 Please watch [this video talk on how to interview](https://www.youtube.com/watch?v=FG5860rWppA){:target="_blank"} before your mock interview to get the most out of the mock interview experience.

 If after one mock interview you want further experience, consider spending 2-3 weeks working on practice problems and then schedule a second session with a different interviewer.